What Is an Encumbrance? A Guide for CRE Investors

 Valuation takes a direct hit

-Appraisers factor encumbrances into every building valuation.
+Appraisers factor encumbrances into every commercial property valuation.
 Liens, restrictions, and access limitations all reduce the net operating potential or increase perceived risk.

 For example, a parcel with a clear path to redevelopment might appraise at $1.2 million.
 Add a restrictive covenant that blocks rezoning, and that number could drop to $950K overnight.